 - If you pull those funds out before the surrender period ends, you might have to pay penalty charges to the insurance company.

 - You might face tax consequences for removing funds from an annuity, including income taxes due plus additional penalty taxes, and the need to pay estimated taxes

 How Premiums Compare to Other Insurance Premiums

-For some annuities, you don’t have to continually make premium payments like you do with a standard life insurance or auto insurance contracts.
+For some annuities, you don’t have to continually make premium payments as you do with a standard life insurance or auto insurance contracts.
 Of course, you should verify exactly what is required in your particular situation and with your particular contract—you don’t want to give up any rights or benefits!

 Also, the more you contribute, the more you'll have later, so it might be helpful to add to any existing savings (assuming the annuity contract is the right place for those new additions, which you should continually reevaluate).
 If you need help, discuss your needs and your options with a Certified Financial Planner and a tax professional who is familiar with annuity issues.